-An objective of the grant is to develop research skills within the health and medical research sector.
+An objective of the grant is to develop research skills.
 The success of the scheme in part depends on support from the Host Organisations.
-So, it is important for the Host Organisation to acknowledge and support the following principles of the scheme.
+It is important for the Host Organisation to acknowledge and support the following principles of the scheme.
 In the EOI form, Host Organisations will be asked to sign off on these commitments.